BioJulia/BioMakie.jl/docs/src/index.md

 - Data acquisition from `www.ebi.ac.uk` and display

 ### To Do:
-- Support for non-standard and modified amino acids
+- Non-standard and modified amino acids
 - Connect MSA and structure plot
 - Protein dynamics
+- Better support for ligands and multiple chains
+- Database web API interfaces
+- WGLMakie support
+- More examples!